by Pastor Tim Burt

 I kept thinking how his attitude and actions must have pleased the Lord.
 He knew his flesh was out of control.
-He wanted to do right by God and his wife, and himself.
-He took hold of the word of God, prayed, fasted, and stuck to his course.
+He wanted to do right by God, his wife, and himself.
+He took hold of the word of God and prayed and fasted, and stuck to his course.
 That kind of faith and action honors God and brings His power.
 Romans 8:2 (NLT) says, “And because you belong to him (Jesus), the power of the life-giving Spirit has freed you from the power of sin that leads to death.”
 Dave, saw through God’s Word, that the Holy Spirit freed him from the power of sin.
 He wasn’t going to let it control him.
 That is a revelation God wants every believer to take hold of.
+Do you know that truth?
+Do you know that you aren’t a slave to sin?

 God wants transformation to happen within us.
-He asks it of us, because it will bless our lives and ultimately bless those in our lives.
+He asks it of us all.
+He does because it will bless our lives and ultimately bless those in our lives.
 Through these transformations, we become more like Him and less like who we were without Christ.

 Colossians 3:7-10 NIV says, “You used to walk in these ways, in the life you once lived.
 But now you must rid yourselves of all such things as these: anger, rage, malice, slander, and filthy language from your lips.
 Do not lie to each other, since you have taken off your old self with its practices and have put on the new self, which is being renewed in knowledge in the image of its Creator.”